-As reported for previous study years (i.e., 2016 to 2018), the rate of sedimentation (mg dry weight accumulated per day) in 2019 was consistently highest at the inflow end of Seton Lake (mean = 53 to 120 mg/day, according to season), which is closest to the diversion inputs, and lowest in the Anderson Lake samples (mean = 4 to 14 mg/day, according to season), which are outside the influence of the Carpenter diversion (Figure 3.7).
+As reported for previous study years (i.e., 2016 to 2019), the rate of sedimentation (mg dry weight accumulated per day) in 2020 was consistently highest at the inflow end of Seton Lake (mean = 50 to 90 mg/day, according to season), which is closest to the diversion inputs, and lowest in the Anderson Lake samples (mean = 8 to 23 mg/day, according to season), which are outside the influence of the Carpenter diversion (Figure 3.7).
 The rate of sedimentation in Seton Lake tended to diminish from the inflow to the mid section, and further from the mid to the outflow section.
-Mean rates in the mid section ranged from 34 to 68 mg/day, and in the outflow section from 16 to 43 mg/day, according to season.
+Mean rates in the mid section ranged from 42 to 62 mg/day (note: fall/winter samples were not available for this location in 2020; See note in Section 2.1), and in the outflow section from 19 to 44 mg/day, according to season.
 This sedimentation gradient was maintained across each sampled season.

-Figure 3.7 Mean sedimentation rate by sampler location (longitudinal zone) and season during Year 7 (2019).
+Figure 3.7 Mean sedimentation rate by sampler location (lake/longitudinal zone) and season during Year 8 (2020).
 AL = Anderson Lake; SL = Seton Lake.
 The error bars represent ± 1 SD among the replicates for each sample.
-Fall/Winter samples were collected from September 2018 to May 2019; Spring samples were collected from May to July 2019; and Summer samples were collected from July to October 2019.
+Fall/Winter samples were collected from October 2019 to May 2020; Spring samples were collected from May to July 2020; and Summer samples were collected from July to October 2020.